Paul McCrane

-Paul McCrane (born January 19, 1961) is an American film, television and theatre actor, as well as a television director and singer.
-He is known for his portrayal of Montgomery MacNeil in the 1980 film Fame, Frank Berry in the 1984 film The Hotel New Hampshire, Emil Antonowsky in RoboCop, and Robert Romano on the NBC medical drama television series ER.
+Paul McCrane (born January 19, 1961) is an American actor, singer and director.
+He is known for his portrayal of Montgomery MacNeil in the film Fame (1980), Frank Berry in the film The Hotel New Hampshire (1984), Emil Antonowsky in RoboCop (1987), and Robert Romano on the NBC medical drama television series ER.

 Early life

-McCrane was born on January 19, 1961, in Philadelphia, Pennsylvania, the son of Eileen C. (née Manyak) and James J. McCrane, Jr. His family moved to Richboro, Pennsylvania, where he lived until he moved to New York City after graduating from Holy Ghost Preparatory School in 1978.
+McCrane was born on January 19, 1961, in Philadelphia, the son of Eileen C. (née Manyak) and James J. McCrane, Jr. His family moved to Richboro, Pennsylvania, where he lived until he moved to New York City after graduating from Holy Ghost Preparatory School in 1978.
 He studied theatre at HB Studio in New York City.

 Career

-An early role, when he was just 17 years of age, is in a short scene in Rocky II, playing a multi-fracture patient who asks for Rocky's autograph on his head cast ("Hey Rocky...sign my head!").
+At the age of 17, McCrane acted in a short scene in Rocky II, playing a multi-fracture patient who asks for Rocky's autograph on his head cast ("Hey Rocky...sign my head!").

-With an abundance of red hair, McCrane portrayed the earnest Montgomery MacNeil in Fame.
-He was the lead vocalist on three songs in the feature film: "Dogs in the Yard", "Miles from Here" and "Is it Okay if I Call You Mine?"
+McCrane later portrayed Montgomery MacNeil in Fame.
+He was the lead vocalist on three songs in the feature film: "Dogs in the Yard", "Miles from Here" and "Is It Okay If I Call You Mine?".
 He also had a solo in "I Sing the Body Electric".

-Later, he played confused Frank Berry in The Hotel New Hampshire, murderous Emil Antonowsky in RoboCop, followed by astronaut Pete Conrad in From the Earth to the Moon, Guard Trout in The Shawshank Redemption, cancer-absorbing mutant Leonard Betts in The X-Files.
-After a recurring role as the snarky Dr. Robert "Rocket" Romano on ER, he became a regular cast member (1997–2003) and returned for one episode during its 15th and final season (2008).
+Later, he played Frank Berry in The Hotel New Hampshire, murderous Emil Antonowsky in RoboCop, followed by astronaut Pete Conrad in From the Earth to the Moon, Guard Trout in The Shawshank Redemption, cancer-absorbing mutant Leonard Betts in The X-Files.
+After a recurring role as Robert "Rocket" Romano on ER, he became a regular cast member (1997–2003) and returned for one episode during its 15th and final season (2008).
 McCrane guest-starred in 24 Seasons 5 and 6 as Graem Bauer.
 He has also appeared on Ugly Betty and CSI: Crime Scene Investigation.

-In 2011, McCrane took on the recurring role of Assistant District Attorney Josh Peyton in the NBC television program Harry's Law, a project of producer David E. Kelley.
+In 2011, McCrane took on the recurring role of assistant district attorney Josh Peyton in the NBC television program Harry's Law, a project of producer David E. Kelley.
 McCrane won the 2011 Emmy Award for Guest Actor in a Drama Series for his performance in the role.
 In 2019, he was cast in a recurring role on the CBS TV series All Rise.